 ENGL 434Children's Literature

 MATH 201Mathematics Concepts for Elementary Teachers

 PE 450Physical Education in Elementary Schools, K-6

-*Meets a General Studies core (or elective) requirement.
+*Meets a General Education core requirement.

 **Meets the Upper-division Writing Intensive requirement.